connectwithprakash/dsa-coding/one_last_mile/coding_problems/trees/lowest_common_ancestor_in_binary_search_tree.md

 3. **No need to find nodes** - Just compare values and navigate

-4. **Iterative is cleaner** - BST problems often have elegant iterative solutions
+4. **Iterative is cleaner** - BST problems often have simple iterative solutions

 5. **Swapping simplifies** - Ensuring p ≤ q reduces cases to handle